Andrew Litton Biography

 705308bcb7167f21bccc1d972404a51d.jpg

-Andrew Litton is Music Director of the New York City Ballet.
-He is also Conductor Laureate of the Bournemouth Symphony Orchestra and was previously Music Director Laureate of Norway’s Bergen Philharmonic.
-Under his leadership the Bergen Philharmonic gained international recognition through extensive recording and touring, making debuts at the BBC Proms, at Amsterdam’s Concertgebouw, and appearances at Vienna’s Musikverein, Berlin’s Philharmonie, and New York’s Carnegie Hall.
-For his work with the Bergen Philharmonic, Norway’s King Harald V knighted him with the Norwegian Royal Order of Merit.
+Andrew Litton is Music Director of the New York City Ballet and Conductor Laureate of the Bournemouth Symphony Orchestra.
+He previously served as Music Director of Norway’s Bergen Philharmonic, where he led the orchestra to international acclaim through touring and recordings, with debuts at the BBC Proms, Amsterdam’s Concertgebouw, Vienna’s Musikverein, Berlin’s Philharmonie, and Carnegie Hall.
+For his contributions, he was awarded the Norwegian Royal Order of Merit by King Harald V.

-Andrew was Principal Conductor of the Bournemouth Symphony Orchestra from 1988-1994.
-During this time, he led the orchestra on their first American tour and produced 14 recordings, including the Grammy-winning Belshazzar’s Feast.
-As Music Director of the Dallas Symphony Orchestra from 1994-2006, he hired over one third of the players, led the orchestra on three major European tours, appeared four times at Carnegie Hall, created a children’s television series broadcast nationally and in widespread use in school curricula, produced 28 recordings, and helped raise the orchestra’s endowment from $19 million to $100 million.
-He regularly guest conducts leading orchestras and opera companies around the globe and adds to his discography of over 140 recordings, which have garnered America’s Grammy Award, France’s Diapason d’Or and other honours.
+As Principal Conductor of the Bournemouth Symphony (1988–94), he led their first American tour and made 14 recordings, including the Grammy-winning Belshazzar’s Feast.
+During his tenure as Music Director of the Dallas Symphony (1994–2006), he conducted three European tours, appeared four times at Carnegie Hall, launched a national children’s television series, produced 28 recordings, and increased the endowment from $19 million to $100 million.

 Promoters please note: We update our biographies regularly and ask that they are not altered without permission.
-For updated versions, please e-mail: jmg@jamesbrownmanagement.com and litton@unison.media
+For updated versions, please e-mail: Isabella Hopkins ih@jamesbrownmanagement.com and litton@unison.media

 Downloadable Photos